Learn to be a Farm Manager

 The nature of farming is changing; and as a result, the demand for professional "farm managers" is set to increase rapidly.

 - Lots of options to specialize

-- Start with a single module if you prefer, then transfer into this Associate Diploma after you are sure this is where you want to study
+- Start with a single module if you prefer, then transfer into a Proficiency Award after you are sure this is where you want to study

 - Opportunity for personal mentoring from international experts based in both Australia and the UK -providing a unique international flavour to your education